Once the CPD program has been developed, sponsorship may be sought.

 - Swag, insets, lanyards or other sponsor materials in delegate bags

-- Sponsor acknowledgement in program, on brochures or in apps
+- Sponsor acknowledgement in educational program, on brochures/flyers

 - Company or product group colours for products that may be associated with content